Changissnz/nu_merchant_principal/README.md

 to its inanimate nature, to transformative appearances that constitute the behavior of the object in question.
-From either an adversarial or ally standpoint, the first step towards approaching the benign sophisticated is to "discover" their
+From either an adversarial or allied standpoint, the first step towards approaching the benign sophisticated is to "discover" their constituents.
-constituents.
 This "discovery" process resembles the novel elements perceived during a sort of magnification, in other words, redirectional and